-Long-term operations and maintenance support, upon system optimization, for designated water systems
+Long-term O&M support, upon system optimization, for designated water systems (i.e., a public water system or state small water system that has been ordered to consolidate or that serves a DAC, and that the State Water Board finds consistently fails to provide an adequate supply of affordable, safe drinking water)

-Access to capital to remove financial barriers
+Removal of financial barriers to provide access to capital (e.g., satisfying outstanding long-term debt obligations of community water systems or state small water systems)

-Based on the Needs Assessment and other available information, DFA will provide grant funding to technical assistance providers and community outreach organizations to assist with evaluating and prioritizing systems and identifying solutions.
-DFA may consult with individuals with knowledge of a water system’s needs, including but not limited to, Water Boards staff, technical assistance providers, Advisory Group members, and other professionals, to assist with evaluating the TMF capacity of systems and identifying opportunities for consolidation, capital funding needs, and other efficiencies that may be gained.
+Based on the Needs Analysis and other available information, DFA will provide grant funding to technical assistance providers and community outreach organizations to assist with evaluating and prioritizing systems and identifying solutions.
+DFA may consult with individuals with knowledge of a water system’s needs, including but not limited to, State Water Board staff, technical assistance providers, Advisory Group members, industry and professional associations, and other professionals, to assist with evaluating the TMF capacity of systems and identifying opportunities for consolidation, capital funding needs, and other efficiencies that may be gained.
 This group will engage with the community to provide a pathway for input into the assessment and determination of solutions.

 The Safe and Affordable Drinking Water Fund Solution List

-A wide range of projects and activities are eligible for funding through the Fund.
-The fund expenditure plan will identify eligible projects, activities and costs as well as ineligible costs.
+A wide range of projects and activities are eligible for funding through the Fund (see Section VI).
+The State Water Board intends to maximize use of the Technical, Managerial, Financial assessment process to identify the O&M costs, technical assistance, planning activities or projects needed to reach a long-term solution and sustainable operations and management for systems that require financial assistance.
+The Fund Expenditure Plan will identify eligible projects, activities and costs as well as ineligible costs.

-The Fund Solution List will be developed in connection with the Drinking Water State Revolving Fund (DWSRF) Program annual Intended Use Plan (IUP).
+The Fund Solution List will be developed in connection with the DWSRF Program annual IUP.
 The Solution List will include systems in violation and at-risk systems, with solutions in prioritized order.
 Funding will then be assigned to maximize availability.
-Capital improvement projects will generally be funded through the DWSRF or other State Water Board capital funding sources (e.g., general obligation bonds), except where the project or recipient does not qualify for the funds.
-DACs that can meet DWSRF credit thresholds by raising rates will be expected to do so, except where raising rates would exceed the affordability threshold.
+Capital improvement projects will generally be funded through the DWSRF or other State Water Board capital funding sources (e.g., general obligation bonds), except where the project or recipient does not qualify for the funds or there are insufficient capital funds.
+DACs that can meet DWSRF credit requirements by raising rates will be expected to do so, except where raising rates would exceed the affordability threshold.
 Consolidation of non-DAC communities which will result in decreases of greenhouse gas emissions may be funded.
 Funding will be mainly in the form of grants, with some loans potentially available to incentivize consolidations or refinance existing debt at a more favorable rate.

-The Fund Solution List will also identify systems and projects for which other entities, such as responsible parties or dischargers pursuing alternative compliance pathways, have an obligation to provide funding support.
+The Fund Solution List will also identify systems and projects for which other entities, such as responsible parties or dischargers pursuing alternative compliance pathways, have an obligation to provide funding support (e.g., for 1,2,3-Trichloropropane treatment).
 The State Water Board will evaluate those systems and projects to determine whether a timely solution will be provided by those entities with a funding obligation; whether the State Water Board should fund the project and seek reimbursement from the entity with the funding obligation; or whether the State Water Board should co-fund the project with the entity with the funding obligation.

 Water systems may require multiple capital improvement projects in order to maximize efficiency and become sustainable.
 State Water Board staff, working with technical assistance providers and the communities, may prioritize and phase projects in order to provide safe drinking water as soon as feasible, depending on funding availability.
 In order to accelerate provision of long-term solutions, DFA staff may fund multiple project phases for efficiency.